Azure-Samples/event-hubs-java-storm-sender-jms-receiver/README.md

 ## Running the Sample

-In Eclipse, run LogTopology class of ReceiverViaStorm to get it start for all partitions.
+In Eclipse, run LogTopology class of ReceiverViaStorm to get it ready for all partitions.

 Run SenderViaJMS to send messages, then you will see events appear on receiver window.